Junjiequan/a331998513/README.md

-**Skilled in**: React, Redux, TypeScript/JavaScript, Css, and lots more.
+**Skilled in**: React, Redux, TypeScript/JavaScript, Css, and more.

 **Preferred workplace**: Hybrid